10-Day Stay Food As Medicine Recipes

 1. Place kabocha squash, water, and salt on high heat in a medium saucepan and bring it to a boil

-2. Reduce heat to medium and stir occasionally
+2. Reduce the heat to medium and stir occasionally

 3. Make coconut milk, if making your own.